Dynamicic/silver/TESTING.md

       --header 'authorization: Token $YOUR_AUTH_TOKEN' \
       --header 'content-type: application/json'

-## Creating a manual payment, and testing overpayment correction
+## Creating a manual payment, and testing overpayment correction.

 This process is also difficult to test outside of test suites, unless you are able to run management commands to substitute for automatically running celery processes.

+Note that this also covers partial payments; during this process you could issue multiple payments for amounts less than the invoice total.
+A final payment could be over the amount, and will trigger the same processes.

 ### Create an invoice for an amount